universal-packages/universal-workflows/README.md

 ##### Options

+- **`allowDescribedTargetsOnTest`** `boolean` `default: false` By default workflows use the test target to run commands in a test environment, but if you want to use the described targets in the workflow descriptor you can set this option to `true`.

 - **`stepUsableLocation`** `string` `default: ./src` Where all the step usable should be loaded from.

 - **`variables`** `object`
   A map of variables to be used across the workflow by interpolating them, for example: `run: echo "Workflow variable: $<< variables.my-key >>"`